-If we loved them unconditionally, we’d love them no matter what.
+If we love them unconditionally, we’d love them no matter what.

-Unconditional love or Real Love means caring about another person without wanting anything from them in return, but we DO expect something in return for the “love” we give our children: respect, cooperation, gratitude, and a certain level of reasonable and relatively easy behavior, which they can’t do while depressed.
+Unconditional love or Real Love means caring about another person without wanting anything from then in return, but we DO expect something in return for the “love” we give our children: respect, cooperation, gratitude, and a certain level of reasonable and relatively easy behavior, which does not include the symptoms of depression.